9 Great Examples of Brand Storytelling from B2B Companies

 Of course, we’d be remiss if we didn’t mention the many ways we have implemented storytelling in our own campaigns.
 For starters, our extensive Customer Success page features detailed testimonials of customers who achieved growth using ZoomInfo.

 Storytelling is also a big part of the visual content we create.
-Take for example our recent infographic For the Love of Marketing – A Guide to Date Night.
-This infographic uses the relatable story of a Valentine’s Day date to provide useful marketing tips.
-Another infographic, Catch Them If You Can, uses a fun detective narrative to explain how recruiters can track down passive candidates.
+Take for example our recent infographic, Catch Them If You Can, which uses a fun detective narrative to explain how recruiters can track down passive candidates.

 Key Takeaways of B2B Brand Storytelling